kissgyorgy/my-stars/README.md

 ## Others

+- [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive Load is what matters
 - [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 - [gardengim/keepwsl](https://github.com/gardengim/keepwsl) - A simple service to keep WSL alive
-- [KingMenes/awesome-launch](https://github.com/KingMenes/awesome-launch) - A directory for free and friendly communities to get eyes on your side projects!
-Contributors are welcome!
+- [soGeneri/awesome-launch](https://github.com/soGeneri/awesome-launch) - A curated directory of free and friendly communities to showcase your side projects!
 - [popcar2/BadWebsiteBlocklist](https://github.com/popcar2/BadWebsiteBlocklist) - A filter that blocks spam & misleading websites from appearing in search results via uBlocklist
 - [Olshansk/postgres_for_everything](https://github.com/Olshansk/postgres_for_everything) - How to reduce complexity and move faster?
 Just Postgres for everything.
 - [sp-tarkov/build](https://github.com/sp-tarkov/build) -